rurigi-waweru/dsfpt10-p3-end-of-phase-3-project/README.md

 # 1.1.0 Overview

+The project aims to predict customer churn for SyriaTel, a telecommunications company, using historical customer data.
+The core goal is to build a robust machine learning classification model that can flag at-risk customers, enabling the company to implement effective retention strategies and reduce revenue loss.

 # 1.1.1: Working Libraries and Preliminaries

 First, we set up the necessary tools for a machine learning classification workflow in Python.
 The various libraries are imported to support at a glance were Data handling (pandas), Data preprocessing (StandardScaler, OneHotEncoder, ColumnTransformer), Model building (Logistic Regression, Random Forest, XGBoost, SVC, KNN), Pipeline creation and model evaluation (Pipeline, accuracy_score, ROC metrics, confusion matrix), Addressing class imbalance (SMOTE), Label encoding (LabelEncoder), Plotting and visualization (matplotlib.pyplot)